top of page

 When I took my son to his two month checkup, and even though I already knew it was safe and the best thing for my child, I was horrified as they came at my baby with so many needles.
 I absolutely understand the trepidation parents have about giving their children multiple vaccinations at once.
 Before my son was born I talked to my pediatrician at length about the vaccine schedule and I also had numerous in-depth conversations with my PhD adviser, who just happened to be a world-renowned MD expert on vaccine development, vaccine components, and the human immunological responses to them.
 I learned so much during that time, but I was lucky to have such resources.
 Most parents don't have easy access to those kinds of experts so I'm here to save you some time and hopefully some stress.

-Let's start at the beginning.
+To understand why the schedule works the way it does, we need to look briefly at how the immune system actually works.
 The immune system is made of cells and proteins that defend us against infections.
 When we encounter bacteria, viruses, fungi, parasites, or all of the above found on doorknobs and grocery store shopping carts, our immune cells get to work.
 Some immune cells fight the baddies directly and others produce antibodies because they don't like to get their hands dirty.
 The process of making antibodies allows our bodies to remember the baddies so next time they can react even faster; fast enough to save our lives, in fact.
 And by the way, this is what vaccines do for us.
 They prime us safely, without having to get sick, so that we won't get deathly ill from a germ we are exposed to in the wild (i.e., everyday life).

 Here's something most people don't realize, the immune system of a healthy infant is ready to go.
 B and T cells are present in developing fetuses at 14 weeks!
 By then they also express a myriad of antigen-specific receptors - antigens are the proteins and polysaccharides from pathogens that are recognized by immune cells.
 If your immune cells have the receptors for these antigens, then you can mount an immune response.
 This stuff happens early!
 However, babies can't make antibodies to pathogens they've never been exposed to.
 To circumvent this, moms pass antibodies to their babies in the womb, through the placenta during the last three months of pregnancy.
 This is how important vaccines are: your kids get the first ones before they are born!
 This is great and really helps keep our kids healthy when they are newborn.